Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/back-to-top.md

 Boosted "back to top" provides a way to get back to the top of the page using a simple link.
 It's built only with HTML and CSS, meaning you don't need any JavaScript.
 It only requires a `.back-to-top` wrapper and a `.back-to-top-link`, at the end of your `body`— just before your scripts.

-For accessibility purposes, back-to-top link contains a `.visually-hidden` text content and a `data-o-label` attribute— whose **value should match hidden text content** to make sure it's usable with speech recognition software.
-The `data-o-label` attribute content is displayed in a `::before` pseudo-element thanks to the `attr()` CSS function.
+For accessibility purposes, back-to-top link contains a `.visually-hidden` text content and a `data-bs-label` attribute— whose **value should match hidden text content** to make sure it's usable with speech recognition software.
+The `data-bs-label` attribute content is displayed in a `::before` pseudo-element thanks to the `attr()` CSS function.

 We also recommend using a `nav` wrapper —alongside an accurate `aria-label`— to ease discoverability through landmarks.